reportportal/docs/src/md/src/GettingStarted/IntegrationWithBugTrackingSystems.md

 A confirmation message will be shown in the status bar.

-Steps above are enough to load bug functionality and to getting updates on bug's statuses.
+Steps above are enough to link issue functionality and to getting updates on issue's statuses.

-To have a possibility to post bugs to bug tracking system, it is necessary to select and /or submit default properties for the issues form.
+To have a possibility to post issues to bug tracking system, it is necessary to select and /or submit default properties for the issues form.

-**Configuration of fields of post bug form**
+**Configuration of fields of post issue form**

-The "Default properties for issue form" (list of fields provided for bug form in RALLY) will appear on the submit the form above.
+The "Default properties for issue form" (list of fields provided for issue form in RALLY) will appear on the submit the form above.
 The Required RALLY fields are marked with asterisk.
 They are checked by default and disabled for unchecking.

-To configure fields for the post bug form in RALLY:
+To configure fields for the post issue form in RALLY:

 1. Select the wanted fields.
-The checked fields will be shown on the post bug form.
+The checked fields will be shown on the post issue form.

 2. Fill in the required fields and the other checked fields (if necessary), and click the "Submit" button.

 The system will save the entered information and hide the fields that are not checked.
-All the saved information on the checked fields will be predefined, when you will post a bug to RALLY.
+All the saved information on the checked fields will be predefined, when you will post a issue to RALLY.

-Now the project team members with JIRA accounts be able to submit bugs.
-Options for Post Bug is activated.
+Now the project team members with JIRA accounts be able to submit issues.
+Options for Post Issue is activated.

 [ ![Image](Images/userGuide/bugSystem/addRally.png) ](https://youtu.be/thkH1Qn4DhQ)